KMKfw/kmk_firmware/docs/porting_to_kmk.md

 ## Keymaps
 Keymaps are organized as a list of lists.
 Keycodes are added for every key on each layer.
 See [keycodes](keycodes.md) for more details on what keycodes are avaliable.
-If using layers or other extentions, also refer to the extentions page for additional keycodes.
+If using layers or other extensions, also refer to the extensions page for additional keycodes.
 ```python
 from kb import KMKKeyboard